Aaron Taylor-Johnson

 Childhood, Adolescence, Family

-Aaron Perry Johnson (the actor’s full name) was born in the summer of 1990 to an engineer and a housewife from the small British town of High Wycombe, located near London.
+Aaron Perry Johnson was born in summer 1990 to an engineer father and housewife mother in High Wycombe, a small town near London.
 Aaron has an older sister named Gemma.

 It's all nonsense.
 We're not talking about swimwear here—I was completely naked.
 It was strange...
-I think, looking back, I have a lot to understand about what my childhood in the adult industry was like...
+Looking back, I have a lot to figure out about what my childhood in the adult industry was like...
 Did I feel uncomfortable?
-Yes, I probably did.
+Yeah, I probably did.

 In 1999, Aaron appeared in the series "Midsomer Murders" and played Joe Byrne in the drama "The Apocalypse."

-As a teenager, he was physically fit and slightly hyperactive, with interests in skateboarding, BMX riding, martial arts, gymnastics.
-He once aspired to join the school football team, but this desire was fleeting as he soon encountered the Jackie Palmer Theatre School, where he studied acting, dance, jazz, acrobatics, and singing, quickly becoming one of the leading young actors.
+As a teen, he was physically fit and slightly hyperactive, into skateboarding, BMX riding, martial arts, and gymnastics.
+He briefly wanted to join the school football team, but that changed when he discovered the Jackie Palmer Theatre School, where he studied acting, dance, jazz, acrobatics, and singing, quickly becoming one of the leading young actors.

 About his childhood in High Wycombe, he once said:

 I haven't been there for about six years.
-I still consider it a place I wanted to escape from.
+I still think of it as a place I wanted to escape from.
 I get along fine with my mom and dad, but if they want to see their grandchildren, they come to me.
 I don't have any friends from where I grew up, but it's not about fame.

 Acting Career

-Aaron's first major role was in the Christmas movie "Tom & Thomas" (2002), where he starred alongside Sean Bean and Derek de Lint.
-He played the challenging role of identical twins at the age of 10.
-The filming took place in Amsterdam, and for six months, Aaron and his mother lived in an apartment in the Red Light District.
+Aaron landed his first major role in the Christmas film "Tom & Thomas" (2002), starring alongside Sean Bean and Derek de Lint.
+At just 10 years old, he took on the challenging role of identical twins.
+Filming took place in Amsterdam, where Aaron and his mother spent six months living in an apartment in the Red Light District.

 Tom and Thomas on The Set

-The young actor's talent was recognized, and he was offered a minor role in the action comedy "Shanghai Knights," starring Jackie Chan and Owen Wilson.
-Reflecting on his work in David Dobkin's film, Johnson noted he learned a lot by watching the famous Chinese actor's approach:
+His talent caught attention, landing him a minor role in the action comedy "Shanghai Knights," starring Jackie Chan and Owen Wilson.
+Looking back on David Dobkin's film, Johnson says he learned volumes by watching the legendary actor's approach:

-Chan would arrive on set in the morning with his stunt team and immediately figure out which chandelier to swing from, which chair to break, and whose head to smash it against.
-He boldly and fearlessly pushed the boundaries.
-People don't do things because they're too afraid of looking foolish, which stifles creativity.
+Chan would show up on set in the morning with his stunt team and immediately figure out which chandelier to swing from, which chair to break, and whose head to smash it against.
+He boldly and fearlessly pushed boundaries.
+People don't do things because they're too afraid of looking foolish, and that kills creativity.

-Aaron played the role of Charlie, a resourceful street boy who wore a familiar-looking pot and later revealed his last name to be Chaplin.
+Aaron played Charlie, a resourceful street kid who wore a familiar-looking pot and later revealed his last name to be Chaplin.

-His subsequent films included the comedy "Dead Cool" (George) and the family drama "Feather Boy" (Niker).
-Two years later, he landed the role of young Eisenheim in the Oscar-winning film "The Illusionist."
+He followed up with the comedy "Dead Cool" (George) and family drama "Feather Boy" (Niker).
+Two years later, he snagged the role of young Eisenheim in Oscar-winner "The Illusionist."

 Actor Aaron Johnson on Set